-Environmental Responsibility Practices Environmental Protection and Compliance
+4. Environmental Responsibility Practices

+4.1 Environmental Protection and Compliance

 DTAG recognizes its social responsibility to protect the environment.
-DTAG expect the Supplier to share DTAG's commitment by responding to challenges posed by climate change and working toward protecting the environment and the nature and preserving the natural livelihood of the population.
-As part of this commitment, all Suppliers must, without limitation: - Comply with all applicable environmental laws and regulations, including but not limited to laws and regulations that regulate hazardous materials, air and water emissions, harmful soil changes and wastes as well as legal requirements and industrial standards regarding the prohibition or restriction of specific substances in manufacturing or product design.
+DTAG expect the Supplier to share DTAG's commitment by responding to challenges posed by climate change and working toward protecting the environment.
+As part of this commitment, all Suppliers must, without limitation:

-• Agree to conform to all contractual requirements regarding product and packaging labeling, material content, recycling, and disposal.

-• Obtain and maintain all required environmental permits, regulatory approvals, and registrations

-• Prevent or eliminate waste of all types, including water discharges and energy losses, by implementing appropriate conservation measures in Supplier's facilities through (1) the use of conservation-minded maintenance and production processes, and (2) by implementing strategies to reduce, reuse, and recycle materials (in that order), whenever possible and prior to disposal.

-Identify any chemicals, waste, or other materials that may be released, and which may pose a threat to the environment, and manage such chemicals or materials appropriately to ensure their safe handling, movement, storage, use, reuse, recycling, and disposal.
+- Comply with all applicable environmental laws and regulations, including but not limited to laws and regulations that regulate hazardous materials, air and water emissions and wastes as well as legal requirements and industrial standards regarding the prohibition or restriction of specific substances in manufacturing or product design. - · Agree to conform to all contractual requirements regarding product and packaging labeling, material content, recycling, and disposal. - Obtain and maintain all required environmental permits, regulatory approvals, and registrations - Prevent or eliminate waste of all types, including water discharges and energy losses, by implementing appropriate conservation measures in Supplier's facilities through (1) the use of conservation-minded maintenance and production processes, and (2) by implementing strategies to reduce, reuse, and recycle materials (in that order), whenever possible and prior to disposal. - · Identify any chemicals, waste, or other materials that may be released, and which may pose a threat to the environment, and manage such chemicals or materials appropriately to ensure their safe handling, movement, storage, use, reuse, recycling, and disposal.
 Ozonedepleting substances are to be effectively managed in accordance with the Montreal Protocol and applicable regulations.

-• Disclose complete, consistent, accurate and verified by 3rd party scope 1, 2 and 3 greenhouse gas (GHG) emissions data and/or components required to calculate GHG emissions data, via the Carbon Disclosure Program (CDP) or an alternative method that DTAG will provide.
-If requested by DTAG, Suppliers must provide plans to reduce greenhouse gas (GHG) emissions in alignment with DTAG's requirements.

-• Minimize negative impacts on Biodiversity and Deforestation, climate change and water scarcity.

-•Ensure that the materials used in the manufacturing process of products are conflict-free and do not contribute to any ongoing conflict-affected and high-risk countries as defined by the OECD Due Diligence Guidance for responsible supply chain of minerals as follows:

-- to exercise due diligence on the source and chain of custody of Conflict Minerals as defined by the OECD Due Diligence Guidance in its supply chain and by participation in established supply chain communication processes like the "RMI - Conflict-Free Smelter Program" and/or by application of a nationally or internationally recognized supply chain due diligence standard such as the OECD guidelines. - to make available to DTAG upon written request all documentation and supporting evidence that demonstrate Supplier's due diligence measures on conflict minerals.
+- Disclose complete, consistent, accurate and verified by 3rd party scope 1, 2 and 3 greenhouse gas (GHG) emissions data and/or components required to calculate GHG emissions data, via the Carbon Disclosure Program (CDP) or an alternative method that DTAG will provide.
+If requested by DTAG, Suppliers must provide plans to reduce greenhouse gas (GHG) emissions in alignment with DTAG's requirements. - Minimize negative impacts on Biodiversity and Deforestation, climate change and water scarcity. - •Ensure that the materials used in the manufacturing process of products are conflict-free and do not contribute to any ongoing conflict-affected and high-risk countries as defined by the OECD Due Diligence Guidance for responsible supply chain of minerals as follows: - to exercise due diligence on the source and chain of custody of Conflict Minerals as defined by the OECD Due Diligence Guidance in its supply chain and by participation in established supply chain communication processes like the "RMI - Conflict-Free Smelter Program" and/or by application of a nationally or internationally recognized supply chain due diligence standard such as the OECD guidelines. - to make available to DTAG upon written request all documentation and supporting evidence that demonstrate Supplier's due diligence measures on conflict minerals.

-5.2 Natural Resources and Waste Management
+4.2 Natural Resources and Waste Management